Carrie looking at the waves in Laguna

 This is a two and one half acre garden.
 Located on Boat Canyon’s upper slopes.
 The Garden was established in 1959 and was designed by the remarkable Hortense Miller at the home she and her husband built.
 The garden has a wide range of plants that can be grown in Southern California coastal zones.

-#11 Explore the La Tour of Victoria Beach
+#11 Explore the Pirate Tower of Victoria Beach

 Victoria Beach